AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 The Sensor Development team has begun work on fabricating the Submersible Sludge Blanket Detector.
 The biggest challenge has been water-proofing the sensor, the LED and the subsequent wiring stemming from those components.
 The sensor and LED has been cased within cuvettes and sealed with a combination of PVC cement and epoxy.
 The figure below shows a schematic of the plans for the sensor.
 Because the opening through which the sensor enters is close to an inch, the size of the sensor head must be as small as possible. **[Use past tense in the active voice in this paragraph.
 It sounds a bit strange right now as I'm pretending to be a ~future person~.
 Try to imagine yourself looking back at your paper when writing it.]**

+The below image, Figure 2 shows the schematic for the  submersible sensor MIA.
+The red wires represent wires to the power source, the black toground, and the blue to the signal.

 ![](submersible_model.jpg)
-**Figure 2:** The above figure shows the schematic for the  submersible sensor MIA.
-The red wires represent wires to the power source, the black toground, and the blue to the signal.
+**Figure 2:**

 ### Fabrication Details for the Fluidized Beds Solids Detector